piyushimself/AppTesting/Tip.md

 - Some major points that should be focus on:
 - Try to get original IP.
 Use SecurityTrails or hakoriginfinder type tools.
 You may need ASN for domain.
+- If very big scope, do horizonal recon too.
+This will also help to understand the infrastructure and will trained you to deal with large program.
 - Try to get all IPs.
 Get all subdomains and then get IPs.
 - Try to get all JS files.
 Then find secrets.
 - Try to get all subdomains to do FUZZ.